INFO490/assignments/hw5/hw5.markdown

 #### main

 The `__main__` part is already written for you.
 You don't have to change anything here.
 Study this first to get the big picture.
-We create our object, fetch the HTML page, parse it, then display the top 5 baby names to make sure that we got it right.
+We create our object, fetch the HTML page, parse it, then display the top 5 baby names to make sure that we got them right.
+If your code runs successfully, you will see this:

 	Top 5 baby names for IL, 2013
 	Females: Olivia(881), Sophia(851), Emma(786), Isabella(671), Emily(558)